 Sec.
 12.4.
-Tribal Gaming Facility Standards.
+Tribal Gaming Facility Standards Ordinance.

-The Tribe shall adopt the standards described in subdivisions (a) through (k) of section 12.3 to which the Gaming Operation and Gaming Facility are held, and shall transmit the ordinance to the State Gaming Agency not later than thirty (30) days after the effective date of this Compact.
-In the absence of a promulgated tribal standard in respect to a matter identified in those subdivisions, or the express adoption of an applicable federal and/or State statute or regulation, as the case may be, in respect of any such matter, the otherwise applicable federal and/or State statute or regulation shall be deemed to have been adopted by the Tribe as the applicable standard.
+The Tribe shall, as a matter of tribal law, adopt in the form of an ordinance the standards described in subdivisions (a) through (k) of section 12.3 to which the Gaming Operation is held not later than thirty (30) days after the effective date of this Compact, and shall make available the ordinance on request by the State Gaming Agency.
+In the absence of a promulgated tribal standard in respect to a matter identified in those subdivisions, or the express adoption of an applicable federal and/or state statute or regulation, as the case may be, in respect of any such matter, the otherwise applicable federal and/or state statute or regulation shall be deemed to have been adopted by the Tribe as the applicable standard.